- Program Director of Bioinformatics and Health Informatics

 A dual-gateway approach allows individuals from both biology and computer science backgrounds to enter the program successfully by beginning with different foundation courses.
 It also ensures that students receive the cross-disciplinary training necessary in today’s bioinformatics job market.
 Students may also elect to complete a complementary certificate in project management.

 Students are strongly encouraged to pursue experiential learning with local research labs and biotechnology companies.
 Coursework emphasizes the leadership and project management training needed in the team-based environment of bioinformatics research today.
 In addition, students have access to a laboratory information management system with features that support modern laboratory operations.

 Expert faculty, individual attention

-Students benefit from small classes taught by faculty who are highly qualified in computer science, biology and bioinformatics and have experience with top R&D and biotechnology firms and federal and private laboratories.
+Students benefit from small classes taught by faculty who are highly qualified in computer science, biology and bioinformatics.
+Our faculty have experience with top R&D and biotechnology firms, as well as federal and private laboratories.
 Their professional connections are instrumental in establishing and maintaining relevant partnerships that provide practical learning opportunities.